sagannotcarl/nnpn-static/site/content/programs/_index.md

 We aim to be responsive to the issues around us so that we can best advance and sustain our [Core and Associate Members](/member-theaters), [Affiliated Artists](/affiliated-artists), and the national new play sector as a whole.

 ---

-**In response to COVID-19, please note the following:**

-- All RWP productions and other impacted projects have been granted a **12-month extension**

-- All first-year 2019-20 Producers in Residence were **granted an second year on a non-competitive basis**

-- The 2020 and 2021 Annual Conference & Engaging Audiences Summit, as well as the 2020 National Showcase of New Plays were moved **online**

-- All funds for **current projects** were released and reporting deadlines extended

-For more information about on-going adjustments to Programs, please contact [Anne Morgan](mailto:anne@nnpn.org).

-Additionally, NNPN is hosting **weekly check-in meetings** via Zoom for Member Theater Staff with additional check-ins for Affiliated Artists, Ambassadors, Board and other ad-hoc groups as needed.
-If you would like more information about these sessions, please contact [Jess Hutchinson](mailto:jess@nnpn.org).

----